Skip to main content

 History of TLS/SRTP

-SRTP was developed by members of Cisco and Ericsson and was first published by the IETF in March 2004.
+Members of Cisco and Ericsson developed SRTP and was first published by the IETF in March 2004.
 This initial publication listed the goals and features of SRTP as both the confidentiality of RTP and RTCP payloads.
 The goal was to create an upgradeable framework with low bandwidth and computational cost, a small code footprint, and independence from underlying transport, network, and physical layers used by RTP.

 TLS dates back to August 1986 when government agencies including the NSA teamed with several communications and computer corporations under the guise of a project called the Secure Data Network System (SDNS).